Table of contents

 }

-Example 2.: ButtonBar extending HorizontalLayout without a clear indication that the button is nested in a horizontal layout:
+Example 2: ButtonBar extending HorizontalLayout — you have to read the constructor to see that the button sits inside a horizontal layout:

 class ButtonBar : HorizontalLayout() {